firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-37/2016-10-04-the-get-get-man.md

 I never found out who the head belonged to, but the Red River Killer stopped killing.

 I messaged Leslie thinking I’d done it for her, but she never answered.

-#### About the author

-Melissa Moorer was struck by lightning when she was eight.
-Her work has been published in luminous journals such as Electric Literature, The Future Fire, Heiresses of Russ 2015, The Butter/The Toast, The Offing Mag (forthcoming), LCRW, Hot Metal Bridge, FLAPPERHOUSE, Vestal Review.
-She was Assistant Editor at The Butter/The Toast where she wrote”’This Writer's On Fire’”series for Roxane Gay.
-She still does research for Roxane Gay, which is the coolest job in the world.